Angles24/ZodiacWeapons/ReadMe.md

 You will need ExBuddy installed in your plugins folder which can be found here https://github.com/Entrax643/ExBuddy

 You will also need the latest version of LlamaLibrary installed in your botbases folder which can be found here https://github.com/nt153133/LlamaLibrary
+(Make sure you update before running the profiles, Kayla is constantly making new tags for this set and you'll need the absolute latest.)